Wednesday, March 6, 2019

 Heart's Desire: Evolution of Love

 In today's society, we also have the victims of circumstances that made them view love differently.
 The homeless feel less secure and abandoned.
-The rebel groups, they may feel deprived of equal rights and opportunities.
+The rebel groups may feel deprived of equal rights and opportunities.
 And the sick and dying may feel unfulfilled, uncared for, and unloved.

-Heart's Desire: Living A Humanitarian Life is a realization of a higher level of love when we go beyond our love for self and love for our family.
+Heart's Desire: Living A Humanitarian Life is realizing a higher level of love when we go beyond our love for self and love for our family.
 It is about humanitarian service through charity work or public service, allowing us to serve the privileged and underprivileged sectors.

 © 2019 Del Cusay